elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter *(in a scathing voice.)*

-- {:.pr.i} In the end, let me tell you, what I see in the end: in the end ... ah yes, at the very end: the fall of Europe, down a sinkhole under the hysterical shit of chomping ghouls, its limping haunted by devils, its insolence crushed by prayers, and, on its wounds, the pepper of my laughter and the salt of my tears.
+- {:.pr.i} In the end, let me tell you, what I see in the end: in the end ... ah yes, at the very end: the fall of Europe, to end as the runny shit of chomping ghouls, its limping haunted by devils, its insolence crushed by prayers, and, on its wounds, the pepper of my laughter and the salt of my tears.

 ---